philcms1/angular-logging-module/README.md

 # angular-logging-module
-Simple Angular logging factory using log4javascript
+Simple Angular logging factory using log4javascript.
+Just inject it in the target application.